 You will be deemed to have paid PRSI contributions at the same class that you were paying immediately before you were laid off while you are getting the payment.
 This will help you to qualify for other social welfare payments such as Jobseeker’s Benefit, Maternity and Adoptive Benefit.

-Self-employed people will be awarded 52 annual contributions in the normal way.
+If you are self-employed, you will be awarded 52 annual contributions when you make your annual tax return (including any S Class payment due) in the normal way.

 Confirming your eligibility for PUP

 The Department of Social Protection can ask you to provide evidence that you continue to be eligible for PUP.

 If you are contacted by the Department and asked to provide evidence of your eligibility for PUP you should do this online at MyWelfare.ie.

 If you are still eligible for PUP, you will continue to get your payment as normal.
 If you no longer meet the eligibility criteria, you must close your PUP claim.
 You can close your claim on MyWelfare.ie.